 - DMARC (Domain-based Message Authentication, Reporting, & Conformance)

-In general, Direct Mail handles all of these authentication technologies for you when you send via e3 Delivery Service.
+Direct Mail handles these authentication technologies for you when you send via e3 Delivery Service.
 If you send via your own server, you'll need to configure your email server to support these technologies.

 If the domain name portion of your “From Email” address is protected by a DMARC policy, you will need enable email authentication for your domain name in Direct Mail.
 You can also do this if you are interested in signing your emails with your own DKIM key and adding our SPF records to your domain name.